 "What could a book club discuss about your mystery?"
-The question came up at my launch party for By Cook or by Crook.
+The question came up at my launch party for my first Five-Ingredient Mystery, By Cook or by Crook.
 Afterwards, someone suggested I post book club discussion questions on my website.
-You can download and print a copy of the questions about all my books on the Book Club page.
+You can download and print a copy of the questions about all my books on the Book Club Topics page.

 Questions that apply to most mysteries